WordPress/gutenberg/packages/components/src/alignment-matrix-control/README.md

 ### width

-If provided, sets the width of the wrapper <Composite/> component.
+If provided, sets the width of the control.

  - Type: `number`
  - Required: No